Brachial Plexus Palsy Injury

-At Morgan & Morgan, our birth injury attorneys have established a track record of success handling cases involving brachial plexus palsy, which, in some instances, can be caused by medical malpractice.
+At Morgan & Morgan, our birth injury attorneys have established a track record of success handling cases involving brachial plexus palsy, which in some instances can be caused by medical malpractice.
+It is a nerve injury that may hamper your child's arm movement.

 If your infant has been diagnosed with brachial plexus palsy, you may be able to file a lawsuit against your doctor and/or hospital to collect compensation for medical bills and other damages.